patternknife/url-knife/README.md

     /* All Samples */

-    // A sample of 'Text editor(TextArea, URL) & Plain texts'
+    // The sample of 'Text editor(TextArea, URL) & Plain texts'
     // All of the urls below are detected except for 'fakeshouldnotbedetected.url?abc=fake' as the root domain 'url' does not exist in the world
     // and even it does not have any protocols. var textStr = 'http ://www.example.com/wpstyle/?p=364 is ok \n' +